Sonia42882/SIB_v1/README.md

 ### Files
 - The .ipynb file is the notebook in which we worked on.
 - The .csv files are the datasets used in this analysis.

-### Packages

-We use the propythia package which can be seen here: https://github.com/jcapels/propythia/tree/fix_dependencies